chrislattman/blogging-project/docs/docker/index.md

     - Creates a new volume named `volume-name`

 - `docker commit container-name snapshot-image-name`
-    - Creates a snapshot of container `container-name` and saves it as an image `snapshot-image-name`
+    - Creates a snapshot of container `container-name` and saves it as the image `snapshot-image-name`
     - Note: this does not save any data from volumes

 ## Interacting with containers